 You should!
 An incredible value in partnering with the right CNC machine shop is engineering that drives the entire manufacturing process.
 From design through packaging, you should be receiving full CNC engineering services and benefitting from them.

-A strong engineering team ensures CNC machining projects get done right the first time, every time.
-Our thorough engineering not only impresses customers but leads to parts that meet or exceed specifications consistently.
+A strong engineering team on the machine shop side ensures that CNC machining projects are done right — the first time and every time.
+Of course, thorough engineering impresses customers.
+More importantly, though, it leads to parts that consistently meet or exceed specifications.

 - Fixture designing

 - Additional specialty engineering: pressure testing, assembly, automation

 These abilities, and a proven process‚ get jobs done properly and on time.
 Once a project is handed off from the sales team, the ball rolls quickly into a design process similar to this: